Home Our People Gregory S. Milligan, CTP

 Federal Court Receiver

-• Federal Court Receiver In Re: Regent Park Capital, LLC, a hard money lender offering short-term commercial loans, commercial bridge loans, asset based loans and hard money loans.
+• Federal Court Receiver In Re: Regent Park Capital, LLC, a hard money lender offering short-term commercial loans, commercial bridge loans, asset-based loans, and hard money loans.
 The assignment involved the sale of 40 acres of commercial real estate from a defaulted borrower.

 Court-Appointed Neutral

-• Appointed by State Court In Re: Morton vs. Milam to serve as Receiver over all of the defendant’s personal assets in connection with plaintiff’s collection of a seven-figure judgment.
+• Appointed by State Court In Re: Morton vs. Milam to serve as Receiver over all the defendant’s personal assets in connection with plaintiff’s collection of a seven-figure judgment.
 The property of the receivership estate included interests in approximately 50 separate limited partnerships and limited liability corporations.
 After approximately 60 days of investigating Milam’s assets and making an initial report to the Court, Greg was able to assist the parties to reach a full and complete settlement of all pending claims and counterclaims.

 • Appointed by Bankruptcy Court In Re: Seda France, Inc. as Trustee of the Seda France Equity Trust to hold the equity of the reorganized debtor in trust to secure full payment to allowed creditors and other compliance by the debtor with the confirmed plan.
 Greg monitored plan compliance, called multiple defaults to gain compliance with the confirmation order, and after a successful completion of the plan, released the stock being held in trust.